Non-Trophy Bison Hunt

 The meat, hide and head are all the property of the hunter.

 Typically, a non-trophy bison will dress 50-55% from live weight to hot hanging carcass weight.
 From hot hanging weight to boneless packaged meat will be 65% of carcass.
-Example: 1,000 pounds live meat will dress 500 pounds hot hanging carcass.
+Example: 1,000 pounds live weight will dress 500 pounds hot hanging carcass.
 From 500 pound carcass to boneless packaged meat will be 325 pounds.
 These numbesr are approximate, it depends on field handling, shot placement and how much trimming must be done.